-- 7.8 Mr. Speaker, integrity, honesty, accountability and moral conduct are indeed lofty principles and ones that we know that voters would like to see in the individuals that are fortunate to be elected to the Legislative Assembly.
+- 7.8 Integrity, honesty, accountability and moral conduct are indeed lofty principles and ones that we know that voters would like to see in the individuals that are fortunate to be elected to the Legislative Assembly.
 One assumes that once elected that we do not lose these qualities.
-Furthermore, some of us are singled out by our colleagues to take on responsibility as Premier and Ministers of the government.
-This places these individuals on a higher plane where the standard of integrity and conduct are even more important and their actions must demonstrate those principles. - 7.9 Mr. Speaker, democracy is founded on the principles of equality and respect for all individuals, which can be referred to as mutual respect.
+Furthermore, some of us are singled out by our colleagues to take on responsibility as Premier and Ministers of the Government.
+This places these individuals on a higher plane where the standard of integrity and conduct are even more important and their actions must demonstrate those principles. - 7.9 Democracy is founded on the principles of equality and respect for all individuals, which can be referred to as mutual respect.
 Mutual respect means that we owe the same consideration to others when making decisions that affect them as we feel we are owed when others make decisions that affect us.
-Some have indicated that there are five principles of democracy that follow from mutual respect: social equality, deference to the majority, minority rights, freedom, and integrity, Mr. Speaker.
+Some have indicated that there are five principles of democracy that follow from mutual respect: social equality, deference to the majority, minority rights, freedom, and integrity.
 A familiarity with these principles provides a foundation for judging ethical behaviour in the public sphere and for resolving ethical dilemmas in a democratic context.

-- 7.10 These five key principles of democracy imply certain ethical duties on the part of public officials and in this case the Premier, Minister, Conflict of Interest Commissioner, principal secretary and chief of staff.
-First, they have a responsibility to act as impartially as possible when carrying out their duties, especially those established by law.
+- 7.10 These five key principles of democracy imply certain ethical duties on the part of public officials and in this case the Premier, Minister, Conflict of Interest Commissioner, Principal Secretary and Chief of Staff.
+First, they have a responsibility to act as impartially as possible when carrying out their duties especially those established by law.
 Second, they are acting as trustees for the entire citizenry, and therefore they have a fiduciary responsibility not to abuse that trust.
-Third, they have a duty to account for their activities and decisions. - 7.11 As indicated, the committee undertook an impartial process where all parties to the issues had an opportunity to present their perspectives fully.
-The Assembly can be assured that the committee considered the issues in a fashion that was free from bias. - 7.12 While the committee attempted to narrowly articulate its mandate for the purposes of the hearing to be conducted, it is apparent that as result of the hearing, important facts and circumstances were revealed.
-Therefore, in the view of the committee, in order to responsibly complete its tasks, it must report on all such matters that it considers significant and to make recommendations that it feels must be made arising from these matters. - 7.13 Both elected Members and members of the public have had occasion to question the expenditure of time and money in this matter.
-However, when a question of apprehension of bias is raised regarding a statutory officer of this Legislature, and one who is charged with the responsibility of both advising Members on conflict matters and investigating conflict complaints, it is a matter of significant public interest that those concerns be resolved.
-The public must have confidence in the fulfillment of these very important obligations as they represent a cornerstone in the foundation of integrity of elected officials. - 7.14 Mr. Speaker, the obligation of this committee to continue its work became even more pressing when the early facts regarding the March 26, 2001, tape recorded conversation became known.
+Third, they have a duty to account for their activities and decisions. - 7.11 As indicated the Committee undertook an impartial process, where all parties to the issues had an opportunity to present their perspectives fully.
+The Assembly can be assured that the Committee considered the issues in a fashion that was free from bias. - 7.12 While the Committee attempted to narrowly articulate its mandate for the purposes of the Hearing to be conducted, it is apparent that as result of the Hearing, important facts and circumstances were revealed.
+Therefore, in the view of the Committee, in order to responsibly complete its tasks, it must report on all such matters that it considers significant and to make recommendations that it feels must be made arising from these matters. - 7.13 Both elected Members and members of the public have had occasion to question the expenditure of time and money in this matter.
+However, when a question of apprehension of bias is raised regarding a Statutory Officer of this Legislature, and one who is charged with the responsibility of both advising Members on conflict matters and investigating conflict complaints, it is a matter of significant public interest that those concerns be resolved.
+The public must have confidence in the fulfillment of these very important obligations as they represent a cornerstone in the foundation of integrity of elected individuals. - 7.14 The obligation of this Committee to continue its work became even more pressing when the early facts regarding the March 26, 2001 tape recorded conversation became known.
 This was not an issue that could be ignored as it reflected so directly on the standards of this government.

-Part VIII
+PART VIII